 Our last stop was an island that was badly hit by the 2004 Boxing Day Indonesia Tsunami.
 It was such a beautiful natural island, you could see how the nature had been affected yet re-grown.
 There was even a house that had been rebuilt but had its original ruins.
 On this island we could swim, snorkel, sunbathe, toilet and eat and drink.
 We had about two hours again so after some snorkelling and swimming, we decided to take a nap in the sun.
 When we woke up the sun had hidden behind the clouds and you could see over the horizon that a big storm was coming.
 We headed back and it was an hour journey back to Phuket Port.
 The water was insanely choppy and I felt very sick.

-When we docked we all got some free ice cream and could purchase a photo that they took at the beginning of the trip for a small price, a nice little memory.
+When we docked we all got some free ice cream.
 We had a short journey back to the hotel and when we arrived we got ready to go out for a night in Phuket Town.
 When we arrived we found a shopping centre with a McDonalds but we ended up being disappointed because all they sold were weird desserts like pineapple pie.
 We found a restaurant called Pint Factory where they sold lager from all over the world.
 The staff weren’t the best however as they were quite rude and got angry when I didn’t understand something.
 We had a lovely meal and a few drinks.
 We then tried to find somewhere else to go, but nowhere was really lively, so we decided to get a tuktuk home.
 When we got back, we went to the shop for some beers and took a dip in the pool.